Bricktown, Oklahoma City: Boundaries and management

 Bricktown Entertainment District includes some 50 square city blocks bounded between the Oklahoma River on the south, I-235 on the east, Deep Deuce District to the North, and the Oklahoma City Central Business District to the West.
 The general boundary of the Bricktown Core Development District (also known as Upper Bricktown) is as follows: An area bordered generally by the BNSF Railway; Reno Avenue; Centennial Expressway; and the railroad right-of-way between Main and NE 1st.

-The district is administered by the Bricktown Urban Design Committee which was established by the City of Oklahoma City to oversee modifications to the buildings and new construction within the district.
-Downtown Oklahoma City Inc. (an arm of the Greater Oklahoma City Chamber of Commerce) is charged with maintenance and operations of the district and oversees promotion alongside the Oklahoma City Tourism and Visitors Bureau.
-All entities are united with the ultimate goal of preserving Bricktown's historic 'warehouse district' flavor while allowing modern entertainment, commercial, retail, and residential development to flourish.
+The district is managed by the Bricktown Association and the Downtown Oklahoma City Partnership.
+Bricktown is one of six districts within the Downtown Oklahoma City Business Improvement Boundary.
+Downtown Oklahoma City Partnership is charged with the maintenance and operations of the Bricktown district and oversees promotion.
+The Bricktown Association and Downtown Oklahoma City Partnership are united in the shared goal for Bricktown to continue to flourish as OKC's premier entertainment district.